crossplane/crossplane/design/one-pager-change-logs.md

 [alpha](https://docs.crossplane.io/latest/learn/feature-lifecycle/#alpha-features)
 level of maturity when it is first released, meaning that Crossplane users must opt-in to using this functionality by setting an `--enable-change-logs` feature flag.
-Note this will flag will need to be set on each provider for which change logs are desired, likely via a `DeploymentRuntimeConfig`.
+Note this flag will need to be set on each provider for which change logs are desired, likely via a `DeploymentRuntimeConfig`.

-Also note in the plan below that core Crossplane itself does not need to updated at all to support this feature.
+Also note in the plan below that core Crossplane itself does not need to be updated at all to support this feature.
 The key changes are in `crossplane-runtime`, the Upjet framework, and the ecosystem of providers.